swathichowdary123/TA-JS-methods-TJaaad/block-BJaadk/code/index.md

 }
 let doubleNumbers = numbers.map(addTwo);
 ```
+[undeined,undeined,undeined,undeined,undeined,undeined,undeined];
+there is no return statement in this function and because of that the value return undefined.
+map will always return the same size of an array.
 ```js
 let numbers = [100, 200, 33, 45, 65, 76, 51];
 function addTwo(num) {